Ximaz/emacs-mac-config/README.md

 ## The EPITECH's plugin
 The EPITECH's plugin is also included into the `lisp` folder and no binding was redifined about this one, since they are pretty usable, excepted for the `fn` key.
 The `fn` key, when used with the delete key, is supposed to delete forward characters.
 The EPITECH's plugin re-binds this key and it's very frustrating.
 However, this project doesn't contain the re-binding part, so the `fn` key works as it should.

+## Backups
+The backup feature has been reworked.
+To not pollute your EPITECH projects and repos, the bakcup file `*.*~` are getting redirected to this folder : `~/.emacs.d/backup`
+A versioning feature is used by Emacs itself to get many verison of the same file, which make a complete backup feature.

 ## Setup
 ### Downloading
 To setup this configuration, you have to download this repo, or clone it if you are already familiar with it.
 Then, if you downloaded from the GitHub's website, you will have to extract the content of the archive.